fives-team/FiVES/README.md

   </tr>
 </table>

+## Overall Architecture

+The FiVES project consists of three main parts:

+* The core server application that maintains the world data in an entity-component-attribute like fashion and loads and schedules the set of plugins.
+(Contained in this Repo, __Core__ folder).
+* A set of plugins that implement specific logic.
+Whenever you want to enrich your application with new features, these features will be provided by one or more plugins.
 The Plugins folder in this project contains a base set of plugins that may be helpful to get started with creating interactive 3D virtual world applications.
-An additional set of more specialised, experimental plugins is published separately at https://github.com/fives-team/fives-experimental-plugins.
+An additional set of more specialised, experimental plugins is published separately at __https://github.com/fives-team/fives-experimental-plugins.__
+* The communication middleware _SINFONI_.
+In short, SINFONI aims at simplyfing network communication by abstracting from data serialization, marshalling and transport, and hides all this behind a simple, RPC like interface.
+SINFONI is modular and provides a set of serialization and transport mechanisms.
+SINFONI is provided in FiVES as precompiled binaries in the ThirdParty/SINFONI folder.
+The complete source code is provided under LGPL v3 license at https://github.com/tospie/SINFONI

-# Third-party libraries
+## Third-party libraries

 We use nuGet to manage third-party libraries.
 If you want to build FIVES, please